HADASKAHANA1/WEB-PROJECT/README.md

  c.
 Run the following command in the terminal to clone the project: git clone https://github.com/HADASKAHANA1/WEB-PROJECT.git

+ d.
+Run the following commands in the terminal:

+     cd WEB-PROJECT

+     cd vsc

+     cd src

 2. Install Dependencies
 After cloning the repository, navigate to the project directory and run the following command in the terminal to install all the necessary dependencies: npm install